r-crosswords/aotw/exolve-README.md

   https://something&k=ACER.REAR&k1=ANSWER1&k2=ANSWER2
 ```

 The submission is made using HTTP GET.
-All answers are converted to upper case
-for submission.

 One easy way to set up submissions is to create a Google Form with one Google
 Form question for the solution letters, and one Google Form question for each